kingakwa/e-store-app/README.md

 ## Prerequisites:

--Node.js and npm: Make sure you have Node.js installed.
+- Node.js and npm: Make sure you have Node.js installed.
 You can get it from the official website. npm comes bundled with it.

--Git: You'll need Git to manage the code.
+- Git: You'll need Git to manage the code.

--A Code Editor: I recommend Visual Studio Code.
+- A Code Editor: I recommend Visual Studio Code.

 ## Installation
 - Clone the Repository: Open your terminal (or command prompt), navigate to where you want to store the project, and run: